Tehhs/Shelby/readme.md

 ```

+# Progress

+* > Build and perfect the custom parser
+* - Use parser to compile Shelby code into json
+* - Use json ot build into NASM
+* - NASM to executable

 # Instructions

 Code cannot be deployed at the moment.
 Most of the current work is being put into making the parser as easy and bug-free as possible.